 Cardiovascular Disease (the buildup of plaque and gradual clogging of the arteries) is statistically the number one killer in the world, with on average 2,200 Americans dying of cardiovascular disease each day!
 With mortality rates like that, cardiovascular health is one of the most important body systems to maintain and repair.
-While progressive clogging of the arteries can be caused by diet, genetics and a sedentary lifestyle, preventing and repairing the damage is not impossible with these artery unclogging (and delicious!) foods.
+While progressive clogging of the arteries can be caused by diet, genetics, and a sedentary lifestyle, preventing and repairing the damage is not impossible with these plant-based foods that will help unclog your arteries.

-While maybe not quite as sexy as others, garlic is hands-down a super food!
-In addition to helping maintain a healthy heart, garlic can help treat a slew of viruses, infections and even cancers!
+While maybe not quite as sexy as others, garlic is hands-down a superfood!
+In addition to helping maintain a healthy heart, garlic can help treat a slew of viruses, infections, and even cancers!
 Studies show that consuming 4,000 mcg of the compound allicin (found in 1-4 cloves of garlic a day) can lower cholesterol, as well as significantly decrease both diastolic and systolic blood pressure, and prevent blood clots from forming.
-Load up on your daily dose of cloves with this Creamy Zinger Garlic Spread, this Fiery Garlic Tofu, or Pumpkin Seed and Garlic Pasta.